flet-dev/website/docs/guides/python/colors.md

 #### Theme colors

-There are 30 named Theme colors in `theme.ColorScheme` that are are generated based on the `color_scheme_seed` property.
+There are 30 named Theme colors in [`theme.ColorScheme`](/docs/controls/page#colorscheme-class) that are are generated based on the `color_scheme_seed` property.
 The default seed color value is 'blue'.

 ```
-# example for generating page theme colors based on seed color
+# example for generating page theme colors based on the seed color
-page.theme = theme.Theme(color_scheme_seed="green")
+page.theme = theme.Theme(color_scheme_seed='green')
 page.update()
 ```

-Any of the 30 colors can be overriden, in which case they will have an absolute value that will not be dependent on seed color.
+Any of the 30 colors can be overriden, in which case they will have an absolute value that will not be dependent on the seed color.
 ```
 page.theme = ft.Theme(
     color_scheme=ft.ColorScheme(